Police, Shippers’ Authority commit to removing trade barriers

 The Ghana Police Service and the Ghana Shippers’ Authority (GSA) have renewed their commitment to work together to remove trade barriers along Ghana’s transit corridor.

-The two state agencies made the pledge when the Chief Executive Officer (CEO) of the GSA, Ms. Benonita Bismarck paid a courtesy call on the Inspector General of Police (IGP), Mr. James Oppong-Boanuh on 1st September, 2020.
+The two state agencies made the pledge when the Chief Executive Officer (CEO) of the GSA, Ms. Benonita Bismarck paid a courtesy call on the Inspector General of Police (IGP), James Oppong-Boanuh on Tuesday.

 She informed the IGP about the establishment of an e-platform by the GSA in collaboration with the Borderless Alliance to provide real-time solutions to non-tariff barriers to trade along Ghana’s transit corridor.